 An AI agent doesn't just talk.
 It acts.

-Here's the simplest way to think about it.
+Simplest way to think about it.
 A chatbot is a receptionist who reads from a binder.
 An AI agent is an employee who reads everything, connects to your systems, makes decisions, and executes tasks on your behalf.

 The key difference: autonomy.